unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

 Just to reiterate the point, in earlier representation of Graph graph["Start"] would return a List containing the neighbours of `"Start"` node, namely `["A", "B"]`.

-In the new representation, graph["Start"] would return a HashTable who's key/value pair represents the neighbour node and the distance of neighbour node from `"Start"` node, namely `{"A" : 6, "B", 2}`.
+In the new representation, graph["Start"] would return a HashTable who's key/value pair represents the neighbour node and the weight of the edge from Start Node to the Neighbour Node, namely `{"A" : 6, "B", 2}`.

 Again, the best way to understand this is to visualize it using [PythonTutor] [Python-tutor-2].

 ## A Naive Implementation of Dijkstra's Algorithm in Python
 The aim here is to keep the code as simple as possible to understand.
 Some of the variable names have been stretched to the limit of identifier length possible in other languages.
 Thankfully, in Python identifiers are unlimited in length.
 Since the focus is on understanding the crux of the algorithm, some of the steps that is necessary to invoke the algorithm, like the initialization of parents_table and costs_table, has been hardcoded in Main method based on the example Graph that we are using for this blog.
 In subsequent iterations we will try to improve this implementation.

 I could have written the algorithm in couple of different ways, One is to have a findShortestPath() method which takes a Graph, Start Node and End Node as input.
 Another is to take only the Graph and Start Node as parameter and compute the shortest path to every other Node in the Graph.
-Here, we have taken a different approach, thinking that it will keep things simple.
+Here, we have taken a different approach, again thinking that it will keep things simple.
 We have an implementation called dijkstras_algo() which when executed with a set of necessary inputs, produces the results in costs_table and parents_table.
 After the execution of the routine, you will be able to get the cost of shortest path from Start node to any Node in the graph by looking up the entry in costs_table with that Node as the key.
 Similarly, you will be able to print the exact Shortest path by backtracking the entries in parents_table.

 While analysing the algorithm, a question that can popup in your mind is, we are not specifying the Start Node and Finish node.
 Then, how does this algorithm work?
 For now, you can skip this section and come back and read the explanation if such a question pops up later.
 If you carefully look at the costs_table initialization code, you will notice that the entry for Start node is missing.
 Basically, we have made those entries with the assumption that we are starting from the Start node and made entries for all other nodes based on the travel time of those nodes from the Start node.
 So the Start node problem is taken care of that way.
 Now for the Finish node, since the algorithm just computes the Shortest path for the entire Nodes in the Graph, this implementation does not need a Finish node value to break from the execution loop.
 It depends on the entries in processed_nodes to identify that all nodes are processed.
+Again, if you don't clearly understand this part, it's ok.
+When we move to the final implementation, we will be specifying a Start Node and End Node while invoking the Dijkstra's algorithm.

 {% highlight python %}
 def find_lowest_cost_node(costs_table, processed_nodes):